base/base/docs/specs/interop/messaging.md

 The executing message is verified by checking if there is an existing initiating-message that originates at [`Identifier`] with matching [Message Payload](#message-payload).

+Since an executing message is defined by a log, it means that reverting calls to the `CrossL2Inbox` do not count as executing messages.

 ## Messaging Invariants

 - [Timestamp Invariant](#timestamp-invariant): The timestamp at the time of inclusion of the executing message MUST